aahill/quickstart-templates/template-quickstart-java.md

 <!--replace all <service-specific> values -->

 Locate *build.gradle.kts* and open it with your preferred IDE or text editor.
 Then copy in the following build configuration.
-This defines the project as a Java application whose entry point is the class **<service-specific>**.
+This configuration defines the project as a Java application whose entry point is the class **<service-specific>**.
 It imports the Computer Vision library.

 ```kotlin
 plugins {